ubaada/scratch-transformer/README.md

 The encoder-deocder base model with apprx.
 63M was trained on WMT-14 English-to-German dataset.
 I tried to match the original paper where possible.
 ## Usage
 ### Method 1: Using huggingface transformer library (Recommended):
-Automatically downloads all the files including model weights and tokenizer.json.
+I have ported the model.py and the last training checkpoint to 🤗 hub.
+Use this method to automatically download all the files including model weights and tokenizer.json.
 ``` python
 model = AutoModel.from_pretrained("ubaada/original-transformer", trust_remote_code=True)
 tokenizer = AutoTokenizer.from_pretrained("ubaada/original-transformer")